 The Simulator (2025)

-For the installation ‘The Simulator’, the room of Father John was recreated—a 82-year-old man from Wombwell (Sheffield) whom Thomas Nolf met during the project.
-He was once a military pilot and later became a priest in the U.S. During his retirement, he decided to fly again—not in the air, but in a self-built Boeing cockpit, in the room where he grew up as a child.
-Due to health reasons, he decided to give his simulator away to an Italian friend.
-On its way to Italy, this simulator makes a stopover in Waregem.
-Before the simulator was packed up for transport, Nolf made one last flight together with Father Dane.
-This flight can be seen on the simulator’s screens, accompanied by the conversation they had during this flight, heard through the headphones.
-As the visitors immerse themselves in the experience, the dialogue between Father John and Father Dane comes to life in the space, creating a deep connection between them.
-In their conversations, they find each other in their quest for adventure and liberation.
+For the installation The Simulator, the room of Father John was recreated—a 82-year-old man from Wombwell (Sheffield) whom Thomas Nolf met during the project.
+He had once been a military pilot and later became a priest in the U.S. During his retirement, he decided to fly again—not in the air, but in a self-built Boeing cockpit, in the room where he had grown up as a child.
+Due to health reasons, he eventually gave his simulator to an Italian friend.
+On its way to Italy, the simulator made a stopover at Thomas Nolf’s solo exhibition at Be-Part – Platform for Contemporary Art in Waregem.
+Before it was packed up for transport, Nolf made one last flight together with Father Dane.
+This flight was shown on the simulator’s screens, accompanied by the conversation they had during the flight, which visitors could hear through headphones.
+As visitors immersed themselves in the experience, the dialogue between Father John and Father Dane came to life in the space.
+In their conversations, they found each other in their shared quest for silence, adventure and liberation.